You are using an outdated browser. Please upgrade your browser to improve your experience.

 Screening for cancer

 A new cancer could be a result of your treatment.
 During your regular checkups, talk to your doctor about your risk for new cancers.
+When a new cancer is caught early, there may be more treatment options available and those treatments can be more effective.
 Be an advocate for your health by:

 - Following cancer prevention recommendations from the American Institute for Cancer Research